 The two latter terms are infinitesimal in their contributions to the function’s value as x gets large.
 The main “contributers” for large numbers are the logarithmic integral function and the periodic sum.
 See their effects in the chart below:

 In the chart above, I have approximated the prime counting function π(x) by using the explicit formula for the Riemann prime counting function J(x), and summed over the first 35 non-trivial zeros of the Riemann zeta function ζ(s).
 We see that the periodic term causes the function to “resonate” and begin to approach the shape of the prime counting function π(x).

 Below you can see the same chart, using more non-trivial zeros.

 Using Riemann’s explicit function, one can approximate the number of primes up to and including a given number x to a very high accuracy.
-In fact, Von Koch proved in 1901 that using the zeros of the Riemann hypothesis to error-correct the logarithmic integral function is equivalent to the “best possible” bound for the error term in the prime number theorem.
+In fact, Von Koch proved in 1901 that using the non-trivial zeros of the Riemann zeta function to error-correct the logarithmic integral function is equivalent to the “best possible” bound for the error term in the prime number theorem.

 “..These zeros act like telephone poles, and the special nature of Riemann’s zeta function dictates precisely how the wire — its graph — must be strung between them..” — Dan Rockmore

 Since the death of Riemann in 1866 at the modest age of 39, his groundbreaking paper has remained a landmark in the field of prime- and analytic number theory.
 To this day Riemann’s hypothesis about the non-trivial zeros of the Riemann zeta function remains unsolved, despite extensive research by numerous great mathematicians for hundreds of years.
 Numerous new results and conjectures associated with the hypothesis are published each year, in the hope that one day a proof will be tangible.